 Extended puppy pose

-Caution: If you have neck problems or an injury, keep your neck in the original position in line with your torso instead of moving it with your spine.
+If you have a neck problem or injury, keep your neck in the original position in line with your torso instead of moving it with your spine.

 Reclining bound angle pose

-- A small pillow to support your neck.
+- Use another blanket as a pillow to support your head.